alexwlchan/alexwlchan.net/src/_drafts/changing-the-accent-colour-of-icns-icons.md

 Then I drag the ICNS file over the icon preview.
 This applies the new icon, and flushes whatever icon cache macOS uses for the Dock, the Finder, Spotlight, and so on.

-On the Mac I'm writing this post on, I've picked a nice blue icon that matches my Desktop wallpaper:
+On the Mac I'm using to write this post, I've picked a blue icon that matches my Desktop wallpaper:

 <img alt="The nvALT Dock icon with a blue rocket set against a blue background" src="/images/2020/nvalt_blue_screenshot.png" style="width: 450px;">